RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 |  t5 | — Sync — | — Sync — |
 |  t6 |  | SET key1 “d” |

-Please note that bitfield methods like SETBIT are not supported in Active-Active databases in this version.
+Bitfield methods like SETBIT are not supported in Active-Active databases.

 ### String Data Type with Counter Value in Active-Active databases